tarantool/doc/doc/how-to/sql/improving_mysql.rst

         mysql menagerie -u root -p < ins_puff_rec.sql mysql menagerie -u root -p < cr_event_tbl.sql

 #.
-Enter the MySQL console and massage the data for use with the
+Enter MySQL console and massage the data for use with the
     Tarantool replicator.
 On this step, you:

-    *   add an ID,
+    *   add an ID
     *   change a field name to avoid conflict
-    *   cut down the number of fields.
+    *   cut down the number of fields

     With real data, this is the step that involves the most tweaking.